bigmlcom/bigmler/docs/index.rst

-                                    numbers to include in the dataset --model-fields MODEL_FIELDS         Comma-separated list of input fields (predictors) to create the model --json-filter PATH                  Path to a file containing a JSON expression to filter the source --lisp-filter PATH                  Path to a file containing a LISP expression
+                                    numbers to include in the dataset --model-fields MODEL_FIELDS         Comma-separated list of input fields (predictors) to create the model --dataset-attributes PATH           Path to a file containing a JSON expression with attributes to be used as arguments in the create dataset calls --json-filter PATH                  Path to a file containing a JSON expression to filter the source --lisp-filter PATH                  Path to a file containing a LISP expression